 Before Paul Revere had his famous ride, he first made another all-important journey.
 In 1774, Revere rode the 55 miles from Boston to Portsmouth to warn the citizens of an impending seizure of Fort William and Mary.
 The village stormed the fort and took control of the ammunition before the British arrived.

 New Hampshire became the first state to established an independent government.
 The state also created the first written constitution.

 In 1828, when ownership changed hands at the Cocheco Manufacturing Company, the new owner reduced the wages of only the female textile mill workers.
 On top of already difficult work and long days, the owners placed even stricter requirements on its employees.
 Frustrated, on December 30th, about 400 of the female workers walked out.
 It became the nation’s first all-female strike.
 The strike failed and resulted in many of the striking workers returning to work at even lower wages.

 The state also holds its primaries before any other state.
 Early on during election time, the country focuses its attention on New Hampshire.
 Another phrase often attributed to New Hampshire: “As New Hampshire goes, so goes the nation.”

 Known for its fall foliage, New Hampshire’s impressive colors bring visitors every autumn.
 From mountains to the seaside, the state offers year-round adventure.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL NEW HAMPSHIRE DAY

 With apples as the leading fruit crop in the state, it should be no surprise that the people of New Hampshire specialize in baking and cooking with them.
 That includes their cider donuts!
 Not that anyone would refuse a donut, but these taste like fall!